2014 Annual Conference

 De-Trivializing The Kantian Duty To Resist Oppression, Colena P. Sesanker, University of Connecticut

-Risks for Angels: Skeptical Doubts about Resistance from Montaigne and Hume, Gordon B. Mower, Brigham Young University
+Risks for Angels: Skeptical Doubts about Resistance from Montaigne and Hume, Gordon B. Mower, Brigham Young University - The Efficacy of Protest (SU 319)

 Chair: Ian Werkheiser, Michigan State University